lorin/resilience-engineering/README.md

 researchers who are no longer with us, organized alphabetically.
 It also includes people and papers from related fields, such as cognitive systems engineering and naturalistic decision-making.

+Some papers have a [TWRR](http://resilienceroundup.com) link next to them.
+This stands for Thai Wood's [Resilience Roundup](http://resilienceroundup.com).
+Thai publishes a newsletter that summarizes resilience engineering papers.

 ## Other interesting links

 If you're not sure what to read first, check out:

-* [resilience-for-software](https://github.com/res-eng/resilience-for-software): introduction to resilience engineering concepts for software engineers, FAQ style
 * [Resilience engineering: Where do I start?](intro.md) for which foundational papers to start with

 For a collection of talks, check out the [Resilience Engineering, Cognitive Systems